cristinagalisteo/gitana/README.md

 ## Arguments

--   **`-t/--tree`**: File listing phylogenetic tree file names.
-Trees should have been previously inferred with tools such as [PHYLIP](https://phylipweb.github.io/phylip/), [FastTree](http://www.microbesonline.org/fasttree/), [BEAST](https://beast.community), [MrBayes](https://nbisweden.github.io/MrBayes/),
+-   **`-t/--tree`**: File listing the location of the input phylogenetic tree file.
+Trees should have been previously inferred with tools such as
+[PHYLIP](https://phylipweb.github.io/phylip/), [FastTree](http://www.microbesonline.org/fasttree/),
+[BEAST](https://beast.community),
+[MrBayes](https://nbisweden.github.io/MrBayes/),